IVashty/alx-higher_level_programming/0x00-python-hello_world/README.md

 9. && 10.
 Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

-   - Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py) 11.Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.
+   - Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)
+11. Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

     - Use the function write from the sys module
     - You are not allowed to use print
     - Your script should print to stderr
     - Your script should exit with the status code 1
+12. Write a script that compiles a Python script file.

+The Python file name will be stored in the environment variable $PYFILE

+The output filename has to be $PYFILEc (ex: export PYFILE=my_main.py => output filename: my_main.pyc)